Chagas disease, also known as American trypanosomiasis, is a potentially life-threatening illness caused by the protozoan parasite Trypanosoma cruzi.

 How many people are affected by Chagas disease?

-About 6 to 8 million people worldwide are estimated to be infected with Trypansosoma cruzi, the parasite that causes Chagas disease.
-Due to lack of disease-specific symptoms, most of them do not know about their infection until many years later when serious organ symptoms occur.
+About 6 to 8 million people worldwide are estimated to be infected with Trypanosoma cruzi, the parasite that causes Chagas disease.
+Due to the lack of disease-specific symptoms, most of them do not know about their infection until many years later when serious organ symptoms occur.

 Where is Chagas disease found?